Sunday, November 24, 2024

 (Technically, it's also possible for my divorced buddy 'Steve' to marry Taylor Swift.)

-I'm trying to avoid social media these days, and I've thoroughly neglected this journal because my work keeps me busy.
+I'm trying to avoid social media these days, both input and output.
+As for output, my Twitter, IG, and journal haven't been updated in ages because my work keeps me very busy.
 But Thanksgiving provided a break in the action, and time to reflect.

 My wife periodically shares that when she tells her friends about my job, they often respond with something like, “that has to be one of the best jobs in the world.”
 She tells them that it has frustrating moments, like every job...but that yes, it is also pretty cool.

-She reminded me of that yesterday, and it snapped me out of my rump-dragging stupor - after a month of late nights and tight deadlines.
+She reminded me of this yesterday, and it snapped me out of my rump-dragging stupor - after a month of late nights, and tight deadlines.
 I tend to overlook my blessings.

-I spent many years staying with it - drawing and writing - while working crazy side jobs, (moving furniture, modeling ski wear, and managing a B&B.) I have several friends and colleagues who are on that same artist’s path, and it can be challenging.
+I stayed with it - drawing and writing - while working crazy side jobs, (moving furniture, modeling ski wear, and managing a B&B.) I have several friends and colleagues who are on that same artist’s path, and it can be challenging.

-I am now convinced that everything is a gift - both challenges and joys.
-I am thankful for the career I have now...and even more so for other things, like family, and friends.
+I am thankful for the wonderful career I have now - and even more so for other things - like family, and friends.

-There has been no gabbing about/sharing of advertising or publishing work here in a while, so, I'll only mention a handful of recent things:
+There has been no advertising or publishing work discussed here in many moons, so, I'll only share a few recent things:

-I began working with a new client to create a regular cartoon for their employees.
-McKesson is a very large pharma and medical firm, (#9 in the Fortune 500 - bigger than Microsoft, Ford or General Motors, which was a surprise to me).
-That made for a complex hiring process.
+McKesson Healthcare decided this year that they wanted to create a regular comic strip for their 31,000 employees.
+They are a pharmaceutical and medical firm, (#9 on the Fortune 500 list - making them bigger than Microsoft, Ford or General Motors, which was a surprise).
+That size and inherent complexity, made for a lengthy hiring process.

-The cartoons appear on each of their 31,000 employee's computers/devices at sign-in, so that security is on one's mind to begin the day.
+The cartoons appear on each of their employee's computers/devices at sign-in, so that security is on one's mind to begin the day.
 A new cartoon about a new subject runs each month.
-(I'd get tired of seeing the same thing on my monitor say, 30 times...so I can sympathize with anyone who's 'had enough' of any one cartoon by the end of the month.)
+(I'd get tired of seeing the same thing on my monitor say, 30 times...so I can sympathize with anyone who's 'had enough' of any of my cartoons by the end of the month.)

 The response thus far has been positive, and even their CEO recently got in touch with an idea for next month's subject.
-It's been fun, thus far.
+It's been a lot of fun, thus far.

 --------